Mechanical sails? Batteries? Shippers forming 'green corridors' to fast-track cleaner technologies

 Meeting agency targets will require significant vessel and infrastructure changes.
 That's inspiring plans for "green shipping corridors" along major routes where new technologies and methods could be fast-tracked and scaled up.

 More than 20 of these partnerships have been proposed.
-They're largely on paper now but are expected to take shape in coming years.
 The goal: uniting marine fuel producers, vessel owners and operators, cargo owners and ports in a common effort.

 Los Angeles and Shanghai formed their partnership last year.